tim-roberts1/tva/website/docs/development/getting-started/faq.md

   - Improve our documentation, fix bugs, or add features by [submitting a pull request](https://github.com/pluralsight/tva/pulls).
 - **Star the repo**.
 The quickest way to help us get a win is by clicking that "star" button in Github!

-## Why doesn't TVA export React components?
+## Why doesn't your library export React components?

 Since the first concept of a Component framework (Polymer), Components have swept the frontend industry introducing us to such libraries as React, Vue, and Svelte.
 Even Angular joined the club!
 However, this concept quickly changed the UI libraries we have known to instead be frontend vendor specific (MUI - React, React Bootstrap, etc.).
 This movement has been great in helping us understand Components and provide a great experience to users with the frameworks we have chosen to use.